undtrekie/EECS678Project1/README.md

 *********************************************

 I. Introduction
     Welcome to the quash, quite a shell.
 Quash was designed as a programming assignment for EECS 678: Introduction to Operating Systems at the University of Kansas.
 This README was intended to be opened upon using the provided Makefile to compile the project.

 II.
+Building and launching quash
+    In order to build quash, please type "make" into the command line of a unix based computer.
+This README should launch in vi to assist with the syntax of quash.
+Please see section III for syntax specification.
+To launch quash, type:
+    	    "./quash </home directory/> </path directory/>" where home directory is the directory that you would like to set as home, and path directory is the directory or directories (separated by ':') that you would like to have as your path(s).

+III.
 Syntax Specification
-    For all path specification, an ending '/' is required.
+    For all path specification, AN ENDING '/' IS REQUIRED.
     The following commands (and their proper syntax) are included with quash.

     cd [PATH]